prathithbhargav/Interpreting-epidemiological-surveillance-data/README.md

 ## Data

-- all data for the manuscript is present in the simulation_data folder.
-Each testing and public health response scenario is present in a different folder.
+- all data for the manuscript is available in this tar arxiv (Google Drive Link - https://drive.google.com/drive/folders/1Vh753yBji3Dq-Vf284zO8-xKyc1ezSLy?usp=sharing).
 - Contact tracing data from Pune city, used to calculate the summary data, gathered by the Pune Knowledge Cluster is available on https://www.pkc.org.in/pkc-focus-area/health/covid-19-pune-clinical-database/
 ## Information on the directories